The Streaming Instability Cannot Form Planetesimals from mm-size Grains in Pressure Bumps: Discussion

 It is possible that if we were to prolong \texttt{high-res}, strong clumping might appear later.
 Indeed, \citet{Yang_2017} showed that increasing resolution and increasing the runtime led to strong clumping for lower $Z/\Pi$ than was seen in \citet{Carrera_2015}.
 Comparing our total runtime of $t = 265\Omegainv$ to past works we find that at that point filaments were clearly visible in \citet{Li_2021} but barely visible for \citet{Yang_2017}.
 Considering that our particle size is slightly larger, our resolution is higher, our $Z$ is much larger, and our $\Pi$ is much smaller, we feel that evidence for strong clumping should have appeared by now.

-Importantly, there is a strong argument \textit{against} prolonging the simulation: Doing so would be falling into the same trap that afflicts small-box simulations.
-This simulation has already run long enough to allow particles to cross the entire box.
+Importantly, there is a strong argument \textit{against} prolonging the simulation: It might create artefacts.
+More specifically, this simulation has already run long enough to allow particles to cross the entire box.
 Running a simulation for much longer than the box crossing time would allow particles to wrap around the simulation box multiple times.
 This might lead to artefacts and unphysical results.
 For example, allowing particles to wrap around the box multiple times would imply that particles go through a chain of large pressure bumps that cover most of the disk.
 While indeed observations show the presence of multiple bumps, as the particles drift inward toward regions of higher gas density, the Stokes number should decrease.
 This is not captured in our local setup.

 Clearly, the next step is not to prolong \texttt{high-res} but to move the simulation out of the shearing frame and into a global disk model.